-The stories shared highlight not only the stigma and discrimination people with disabilities are often faced with, but also their challenges in claiming their rights, finding employment, and accessing health care and other public services.
+The stories shared highlight not only the stigma and discrimination people with disabilities and older people are often faced with, but also their challenges in claiming their rights, finding employment, and accessing health care and other public services.

 I am living by borrowing from other people and relatives here and there.
 I am just surviving.
 I only get the disability allowance.